 The Earth’s climate is changing faster now than at any time in the history of modern civilization.
-More than half of the 1.0 degree Celsius (1.8°F) increase in the Earth’s average surface temperature has happened in the past three decades, with emissions resulting from human activity as the primary cause.
-The last few years have also seen record-breaking, climate-related weather extremes, and the last three years have been the warmest years on record for the globe.
+Carbon emissions from human activity is the primary cause of this shift.
+Earth's average surface temperature has increased 1.0 degree Celsius (1.8°F), with more than half of that increase occuring over the past three decades.
+The last three years have been the warmest years on record for the globe and record-breaking, climate-related weather extremes are becoming the new normal.

-The impacts of these changes are already being felt in Dane County.
+And these predictions are not for the future.
+Already 85% of the global population has already experienced weather events made worse by climate change, according to new research in the journal Nature Climate Change.
+In Dane County, these changes are already being felt.
 Historic flooding in 2018 had a major impact on our communities and resulted in millions of dollars of damage.
-Climate change is expected to bring more frequent severe storms and extreme temperatures and, in turn, increase damage to infrastructure, threats to our lakes and waterways, challenges to agriculture, and negative health effects for both urban and rural residents of Dane County.
+Climate change is expected to bring increased heat and precipitation to Southern Wisconsin and, in turn, increase damage to infrastructure, threats to our lakes and waterways, challenges to agriculture, and negative health effects for both urban and rural residents of Dane County.